UCSD-E4E/smartfin-fw3/tests/README.md

 # File Descriptions
 ## `tests/run_gtests`
 This should be used to run all test cases.
 This Bash script automates the build and testing process for the smartfin project using Google Test.
-It provides a command-line interface for managing compilation, testing, and graphical outputs.
+It provides a command-line interface for managing compilation, testing, and graphical outputs in `tests/outputs/`.

 ## Features